The weekend of Friday, Jan. 31 – depart Sunday Feb. 2, 2025 will be the

 This could be a driving tour or

 a walking / free shuttle bus tour of the east end Yosemite Valley.
 People can use the free shuttle bus.
 Stop at the Exploration Center, near free shuttle bus stop 5 and take a look at the museum and Exploration Center.
 At free shuttle bus stop 6 you can do a walk to the base of Yosemite Falls and do a short or long walk around Cook’s meadow.
-A short walk with a Ranger naturalist could be included in these plans during years they have them.
+You might have done this walk/hike in the summer; you’ll find a quite different look in the winter, but can still have a great view of upper Yosemite Fall:

 People can do this by copying or downloading the locations-to-take-the-best-Yosemite-photos webpages linked to above and bringing them on the trip.
 Hmmmmmmm, and you might also want a copy of Things to do during a Yosemite snow storm besides hiding in your tent.